-Reading about new ideas from experts, then discussing these ideas with fellow citizens is a powerful way to learn
+Reading about new ideas from experts, then discussing these ideas with fellow citizens is

 A recent study found most people care about climate change but don't talk about it.
 They fall into a "spiral of silence" fearing their opinion will cause a loss of social status.